ikzelf/zbxdb/README.md

 - Oracle with cx_Oracle
 - postgres with psycopg2
 - mssql with pytds

-Others are in the pipeline, like:
+- mysql with pymysql
 - cockroachDB with psycopg2

-- mysql with mysql.connector
+Others are in the pipeline, like:
 - db2 with ibm_db_dbi

 Just try your database and see what happens.